toddaustin07/googlecast/README.md

 The status section will show information if anything is currently playing.
 Status may how 'no status' if nothing is playing or information has not yet been received from the cast-web-api (it may eventually update) if media is playing.

-Within the status section, the bottom field is 'Status', showing whether or not the device is connected.
-Note that this can occasionally go into a disconnected state, but when a minute or so, it should automatically be reconnected.
+Within the status section, the bottom field, 'Status', shows whether or not the device is connected.
+Note that this can occasionally show a disconnected state, but within a minute or so, it should automatically be reconnected.
 Keep an eye on this field if you are having trouble controlling the device.
-Don't attempt to set any media controls unless the device is in a 'Connected' state.
+Don't attempt to issue any media controls unless the device is in a 'Connected' state.

 ## Speech Synthesis with Google TTS